School Nutrition Test

 Dallas, GA job

-The Elementary School Principal is a vital and supportive member of the PCSD team, working collaboratively with educators, support staff, and administration to achieve the shared goal of ensuring all students receive the education they need to succeed both today and tomorrow.
-This role is performed within a school environment, overseen by the Executive Director of Elementary School Operations, where teamwork and dedication to student success are paramount.
+The Day Porter is a vital and supportive member of the PCSD team, working collaboratively with educators, support staff, and administration to achieve the shared goal of ensuring all students receive the education they need to succeed both today and tomorrow.
+This role is performed within a school environment, overseen by the school principal, where teamwork and dedication to student success are paramount.

 All staff are expected to fully adhere to the ethical standards set forth by the Georgia Professional Standards Commission, continuously demonstrating a strong understanding of the tasks and responsibilities their roles require.
 Moreover, they must embody the core belief that every action we take is driven by a commitment to the best interests of our students.